monsoonmaelstrom/book2/book2.md

 “They need to be taught magic.
 Both of them.
 And there’s no one here qualified to do it.”

+The hypocrisy of this request is ridiculous.
+The Vernes have rigorously enforced the execution of Firgasu’s citizens for using magic for longer than I’ve been alive.
+They’ve been perfectly okay with killing off their own people right up until the moment they see the need for magic, and now they suddenly want to learn how do it.
+Fuck them all.

 “Do you understand that you are asking for my mother to torture your grandchildren?”
 I ask to be clear.

 Robert looks at Davy, and Davy nods.
 “Whatever you think you know about Alexandria and her methods, I can guarantee you are missing large chunks of information.
 Alexandria is as likely to kill your grandchildren as she is to send them back to you as functional magic users.
 She would not regret their loss should she kill them.”

 “You survived,” Amelia notes.

 I look her in the eyes hard.
-“I still regularly have nightmares about my childhood.
+“I regularly have nightmares about my childhood.
 The kind of nightmares where you wake up unable to breathe.
 The kind of nightmares you have to spend all day shaking off.
 I have panic attacks all the time.”

 I see her swallow.